-- 2 tsp. unflavored gelatin, Knox is the name brand but any brand is fine
+- 2 teaspoons unflavored gelatin (Knox is the name brand but any brand is fine)

-- 1 cup powdered sugar (or adjust the sugar to taste)
+- 1 cup powdered sugar (you can use more or less to taste)

-- 1 tsp. pure vanilla extract or another favorite extract such as lemon, orange, or almond
+- 1 teaspoon pure vanilla extract (can sub orange, or almond instead)

 - Measure water into a small microwave safe bowl.
 Stir the gelatin into it.
 Set it aside while you make the other preparations.

 - In the bowl of a stand mixer combine the cream, powdered sugar, vanilla, and salt.
 Beat with the whisk attachment on high for 1 minute.
 This is the time to taste and adjust for additional sugar if desired)